 Daily virus cases in Russia double as omicron spreads

-Russian authorities has reported a sharp spike in new coronavirus cases apparently driven by the rapid spread of the omicron variant health officials warned about last week
+Russian authorities have reported a sharp spike in new coronavirus cases apparently driven by the rapid spread of the omicron variant health officials warned about last week

 The country's state coronavirus task force registered 30,726 new infections over the last 24 hours, which is twice as many as 15,830 just a week ago and the highest daily tally since early December.
 The task force has also reported 670 deaths.